oracc/oracc-rest/README.md

 This will expose elasticsearch on `localhost:9200`.
 You can then interact with elasticsearch as normal.

-To stop the Docker container press `ctrl+c` in the terminal where the elasticsearch instance is running.
+To stop the Docker container run `docker-compose down`

 ### Option 2: Install elasticsearch on Ubuntu